pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

     tensor_parallel_size: 1
 ```

+- `name`: Name of the explorer.
+This name will be used as the Ray actor's name, so it must be unique.
 - `runner_num`: Number of parallel workflow runners.
 - `rollout_model.engine_type`: Type of inference engine.
 Options: `vllm_async` (recommended), `vllm`.
 - `rollout_model.engine_num`: Number of inference engines.
 - `rollout_model.tensor_parallel_size`: Degree of tensor parallelism.
 - `auxiliary_models`: Additional models used for custom workflows.

 ---

 ## Synchronizer Configuration